dylan-lang/opendylan/documentation/source/getting-started-ide/projects.rst

 modules it is going to use.
 The third page of the wizard offers three different ways to do this.
 Each of the three options is described below.

+Minimal
--  Minimal If we choose this the project uses the Functional-Dylan library only.
--  Functional-Dylan is a convenience library that combines the standard Dylan library with a language extensions library called Functional-Extensions.
-Thus Functional-Dylan provides a "Harlequin dialect" of Dylan.
-(The standard Dylan library, without Harlequin's extensions, is also included in the set of Open Dylan libraries.)
+   If we choose this, the project uses the :lib:`common-dylan` library only.
+This is a convenience library that combines the standard :lib:`dylan` library with several extensions modules such as :mod:`dylan-extensions`.
+The :lib:`common-dylan` library also includes the standard (unextended) :mod:`dylan` module.

+Simple
--  Simple If we choose this the wizard presents a series of choices we can make to determine which libraries and modules the project should use.
+   If we choose this, the wizard presents a series of choices we can make to determine which libraries and modules the project should use.

+Custom
--  Custom If we choose this the wizard presents a table of all the libraries and modules available, and allows us to select the ones we want our project to use.
+   If we choose this, the wizard presents a table of all the libraries and modules available, and allows us to select the ones we want our project to use.

-All our Hello project needs to do is print a text message saying "Hello World" to the standard output in an MS-DOS console window.
-The Functional-Dylan library contains a function to do this, so for our project we can select the Minimal button and move on to the next page in the wizard.
+All our Hello project needs to do is print a text message saying "Hello World" to the standard output in a console window.
+The :lib:`common-dylan` library contains a function to do this, so for our project we can select the :guilabel:`Minimal` button and move on to the next page in the wizard.

-Select **Minimal** in the Use Libraries box.
+Select :guilabel:`Minimal` in the :guilabel:`Use Libraries` box.

-Click **Next**.
+Click :guilabel:`Next`.

 We now move to the final page.